vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 40 commits since the previous release, including 16 fixes.
+More than 44 commits since the previous release, including 18 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Tue Oct 11 03:41:53 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Wed Oct 12 03:40:32 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER